datastax/release-notes/Luna_Streaming_2.8_Release_Notes.md

 * starlight-rabbitmq-1.1.3.nar
 * pulsar-kafka-proxy-2.8.0.1.0.7.nar
 ## Luna Streaming Distribution 2.8.0 1.1.18
-This is a mantenaince release containing bugfixes and a new option in the ElasticSearch Sink connector.
+This is a maintenance release containing bugfixes and a new option in the ElasticSearch Sink connector.

 ### Most notable commits